-Follow Up Email offers five customer triggered email events for sending relevant messages ad hoc.
-Every event covers particular aspect of the customer’s store activity: registration, placing orders, etc.
+Follow Up Email offers eight event triggers for sending relevant messages ad hoc.
+Every event covers particular aspects of the customer’s store activity: registration, placing orders, etc.

 When the event is triggered an email message is sent to the customer’s email address.
 You can create multiple email templates for a single event adjusting the email subject, body and signature.

 Each event email can be scheduled to fire at the appropriate time.
-For example you may want to schedule an Abandoned Checkout email to fire 30 minutes after customer left a cart at your store, or ask customer for a product review in two weeks after an order has been shipped.
+For example, you may want to schedule an Abandoned Checkout email to fire 30 minutes after the customer left a cart at your store, or ask him for a product review in two weeks after the order has been shipped.

-Once Follow Up Email extension installed the first screen the store administrator wants to visit to is the General Extension settings.
-The screen is responsible for the general extension's behavior and we advise visiting and cofiguring all the extension settings beforehand.
+Once Follow Up Email extension installed the first page the store administrator has to visit is the General Extension settings.
+The screen is responsible for the general extension's behavior and we advise visiting and configuring all the extension settings beforehand.

 There are three sections of the general settings available.

 The General configuration section contains settings that control Follow Up Email behavior in general.

 The following settings can be found in this section:

 - Sender - defines the email address that will be used to send all emails by default.
 The email addresses are taken from the store settings.